Yankees vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have been the moneyline favorite 90 total times this season.
-They've gone 49-41 in those games.

-- When it has played as moneyline favorites with odds of -145 or shorter, New York has a 33-19 record (winning 63.5% of its games).

-- Based on this matchup's moneyline, the Yankees have an implied win probability of 59.2%.
+- Based on this game's moneyline, the Yankees' implied win probability is 61.5%.

-- New York has had an over/under set by oddsmakers 159 times, and have combined with opponents to go over the total in 71 of those games (71-79-9).
+- New York has played in 160 games with a set over/under, and have combined with its opponents to go over the total 71 times (71-80-9).

 - The Yankees have covered 50% of their games this season, going 6-6-0 against the spread.